SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Tranquil Canopy/Tranquil Canopy.md

 **Prominent Locations in the Province:**
 1. **Elder's Sanctuary:** Home of Elder Moonsong, and meeting place for the Moonleaf Council.
 2. **Moonleaf Glade:** Sacred grove where the Moonleaf Ceremony is held.
-3. **Grove of Whispers:** Where [[Koalari]] gather to sing ancient songs.
+3. **Grove of Whispers:** Where Koalari gather to sing ancient songs.
-4. **[[Petaurii]] Enclave:** A special nocturnal realm for the [[Petaurii]].
+4. **Petaurii Enclave:** A special nocturnal realm for the Petaurii.
 5. **Healer's Hollow:** Renowned for its rare herbs and elixirs.
-6. **Silent Canopy Memorial:** Commemorating the conflict and reconciliation with [[Canidor]]s.
+6. **Silent Canopy Memorial:** Commemorating the conflict and reconciliation with Canidors.
 7. **Starlit Platforms:** Elevated areas for stargazing and meditation.
 8. **Forest Archive:** Repository of ancient wisdom and records.
 9. **Vinehaven Market:** Central trading hub for forest goods.
 10. **Cascade Clearing:** A serene waterfall and gathering point for tranquil reflection.

-In The Tranquil Canopy, the [[Koalari]] serve as the soulful custodians of nature's secrets.
+In The Tranquil Canopy, the Koalari serve as the soulful custodians of nature's secrets.
 Their deep connection to the land and its spiritual energies makes them both revered guides and masterful druids.
 While they prefer peace and reflection, their history has seen moments of strife, yet their essence remains unwaveringly committed to harmony and balance.

 ## Shops

 1. **Spirit's Resonance General Store:**

     - **Description:** Catering to daily needs, this general store stocks a plethora of forest-sourced essentials.
-    - **Specialty Items:** Biodegradable tools, nature-sourced utilities, and [[Koalari]] lanterns.
+    - **Specialty Items:** Biodegradable tools, nature-sourced utilities, and Koalari lanterns.

 2. **Lunar Essence Apothecary:**